Skip to main content

 Description

 In vented attics, insulation is laid on the ceiling deck of the top floor of the home.
 Maintaining the insulation level throughout the entire plane of the ceiling and over the top of the perimeter walls is key to preventing heat flow through the ceiling and into or out of the home.
-When the roof pitch is low at the eaves, insulation may be compressed or lacking.
-In the winter in cold climates this can cause cold spots along ceilings and subsequent condensation concerns, while also causing warm spots at the roof deck which can cause snow melt and therefore contribute to ice dam formation in snowy climates.
+At the attic eaves, insulation may be compressed or insufficient (Figure 1 and Figure 2).
+In the winter, this can cause cold spots along ceilings and subsequent condensation concerns.
+It can also create warm spots at the roof deck, which can cause snow melt and therefore contribute to ice dam formation in snowy climates.
 This can be true of roofs built with pre-made trusses and roof rafters constructed on site.

 Figure 1.
 Standard roof trusses are narrow at the eaves, preventing full insulation coverage over the top plate of the exterior walls (Source: Georgia State Supplements and Amendments to the International Energy Conservation Code 2011).